Mature Masculine

 Practice forgiveness as strength: Letting go of wrongs takes more courage than holding onto them.

-Consider impact alongside accuracy: Weigh the effect of his words, not just their truthfulness.
+Consider impact alongside accuracy: Weigh the effect of words, not just their truthfulness.

 The Judge's Inner Pushover

-Look closely at the Judge and you'll find a Pushover hiding in his shadow.
+Look at the Judge and we'll find a Pushover hiding in his shadow.

 The Judge condemns others because he cannot forgive himself.
 His harshness is compensation.
 His righteousness is armor.
 Underneath the merciless verdicts is a man who has let himself down so many times he can no longer bear it.